This user agreement will be effective for all users as of November 15, 2022.

 - If you accept payments using a PayPal product (like PayPal Payments Pro), the fees applicable to those products will apply to your transactions.

 You may qualify to receive micropayments pricing for the sale of goods and services through your PayPal account, if your transactions typically average less than $10 USD.
-In order to qualify, you must submit an application, be approved by us, and have a PayPal account that is in good standing (for example, no limitations or negative PayPal balance), you may not be processing payments using PayPal Payments Pro and you must submit an application and have it approved by us.
+In order to qualify, you must submit an application, be approved by us, and have a PayPal account that is in good standing (for example, no limitations or negative balance in your PayPal account), you may not be processing payments using PayPal Payments Pro and you must submit an application and have it approved by us.

 If your PayPal account is approved to accept micropayments, then the fees found on the Micropayment Fees table will apply to all transactions for the sale of goods or services processed through your PayPal account, instead of the Merchant Services Fees.
 If you have multiple PayPal accounts, you must route your micropayments transactions through the appropriate account.
 Once a transaction is processed, PayPal will not re-route the transaction through a different account.